bruce-one/salt/doc/topics/transports/raet/index.rst

 release.

-Also, Salt-Raet allows for more control over the client but these hooks have not been implemented yet, thereforre the client still uses the same system as the ZeroMQ client.
+Also, Salt-Raet allows for more control over the client but these hooks have not been implemented yet, therefore the client still uses the same system as the ZeroMQ client.
 This means that the extra reliability that RAET exposes has not yet been implemented in the CLI client.